askahana/DotNetDynamosV2/README.md

   * FromSekToEur()
   * FromEurToSek()
   * InsertRate():  Administrator can change the exchange rate.
-  * ConvertMoney(): According to account's currency, it converted to another currency.
-Converts the transferred amount from the currency of the original account into the currency of the target account.
+  * ConvertMoney(): Converts the transferred amount from the currency of the original account into the currency of the target account.
+This method uses two accounts and an amount of money as parameter, and returns converted money.

 * Transaction

   This class includes three properties, TransactionType, Amount and Timestamp, and one method designed to display the transaction history.
-The method is added in transfermoney-class and invoked whenever a customer initiates a money transfer.
+  * ShowTransactionHistory(): This reads List <Transaction> TransactionHistory and shows history using foreach.

 * Validator